agathis-project/agathis-project/AP-8/AP-8.md

 3. The voters comment the issue with +1 (approve) or -1 (reject) within 5 days limit.

-4. after voting is closed, the admin:
+4. After voting is closed, the admin does the followings:
     - counts the votes; if the counting is undecided, the admin has the last word.
-	- comments the *Pull Request Vote* declaring the result as *approved* or *rejected*.
+	- comments the *Pull Request Vote* issue declaring the result as *approved* or *rejected*.
-	- completes the merge with if the pull request was approved.
+	- merges the pull request if approved.

 ## 4. References